 When applying through UCAS, use the institution code A66.
 All of our courses take place on one site, so we don't have a campus code.
 We'll then use your completed UCAS form to make decisions about your application.
-You can find out more about entry requirements in our applications section.
+You can find out more about entry requirements in our application section.

 When you apply to one of our courses, it's important that you help us get a good picture of both you and your work – so you'll need a great personal statement.
 We want to know more about why you're interested in the course, your key influences, and what you hope to do after your studies.

 If you're invited for an interview, many of our courses will ask you to see a portfolio of your work so we can get more insight into your ideas and abilities.
 To help you, we've created guidelines outlining what we expect from your portfolio for each course.